brunopinheirofreitas/Java/Alura/Alura_Notes.md

 ```

 However, if you change the inheritance of the class, you should consider this:
-- Some classes are not verified by compilers, normally classes that extend RuntimeException.
+- Some classes are not verified by compilers, which means, the throw statement in unchecked.
+Normally classes that extends RuntimeException are unchecked.
-  -  RuntimeException is a motherclass of some exceptions in java, so the compiler do not check some exceptions throws when the motherclass is RuntimeException.
+  -  RuntimeException is a motherclass of some exceptions in java, so the compiler do not check some throws exceptions when the motherclass is RuntimeException.
 This occours because some errors happens because of the code.
   -  If you inherits directly from a any superclass above RuntimeException, the compiler will check some throw exceptions and normally IDE's could launch some errors depending on the way you create your code.

 ```